dkallen78/math-trainer/README.md

 students but also that secondary school students who took an untimed test performed worse.

+> It's pretty clear that untimed assessments are the way to go for most math.
+I'm wondering now if having a countdown before the math problems start conjures a shadow of that anxiety.
+Alternatively, I put it in because I wanted a predictable ease in to the problems.

+> A line of argument I see a lot is that students need to be exposed to timed tests because it prepares them for high-stakes tests in the future (eg, SAT and ACT).
+Although I believe there is some merit to that sentiment, I don't think the overt use of a timer has a place in the core functionality of this program.

 ### Effect of Math Anxiety on Performance